OSHA Heat Rule: What Employers Should Know

 Additional protection measures such as more frequent rest breaks apply if exposure reaches the high heat trigger of at least 90°F (or equivalent).

 These protections are only required during the period of heat triggers.
-For example, an employee working outdoors from 7A.M. - 3P.M. who only experiences a heat trigger from 1P.M. - 3P.M. would only require protection from 1P.M. - 3P.M.
+For example, an employee working outdoors from 7A.M. - 3P.M. who only experiences a heat trigger from 1P.M. - 3P.M., during peak heat hours, would only require protection from 1P.M. - 3P.M.

 What Protection Measures and Resources Should Be Available for Heat Triggers?

-The following requirements must be provided or implemented at no cost to employees to avoid illnesses or injuries due to heat.
+The following requirements must be provided or implemented at no cost to employees as part of the proposed OSHA heat rule.

 Drinking Water